mhbeals/mhwood.github.io/histories/hndm.md

 administer the digital collection, such as uploading new images, adding or modifying new metadata.

-The dataset's XML archive, containing the OCR of the digitized images, works with three metadata schemes (Dublin Core, custom OCR/XML data, and METS*).
+The dataset’s XML archive, containing the OCR of the digitized images, works with three metadata schemes (Dublin Core, custom OCR/XML data, and METS)*.
 In the OC*Red documents, the METS metadata schema includes, at the beginning of the file, a publication description in Dublin Core with date, title, city, state, country, category, collection and language.
 It is followed by an OCR structure that divides page content into columns,